collective/volto-form-block/README.md

 In backend integration, you can add in block data an object called `static_fields` and the form block will show those in form view as readonly and will aggregate those with user compiled data.

-I.e.: aggregated data from user federated authentication:
+i.e.: aggregated data from user federated authentication:

 ![Static fields](./docs/form-static-fields.png)

-### YouTube demos
+### Video demos

 - [Form usage](https://youtu.be/v5KtjEACRmI)
 - [Form editing](https://youtu.be/wmTpzYBtNCQ)